NoahAltit/Gearico-Ecommerce-Project/README.md

 The data has been provided by our instructors, we had to plan and develop the rest.
 For planning the structure and the design, we used Figma.
 As a complete beginner, I was very impressed by how quickly we got the structure done by following the plan built on Figma.

+The screenshots are attached to the folder above.